Supporting a Loved One’s Decision to Stop Eating and Drinking Voluntarily

 Some of the reliable and reputable sources on VSED are:

 VSED Resources Northwest is an organization that offers VSED support and advocacy.
-This group consists of VSED advocates, palliative care professionals, and family members of those who have chosen VSED.
+This group comprises VSED advocates, palliative care professionals, and family members of individuals who have chosen VSED.
 They strive to increase community awareness of VSED and make it more accessible and available.
 They also provide educational resources, stories, and referrals to caregivers, death doulas, and physicians experienced with VSED.

 Some of the books and articles that share VSED stories and perspectives are: